Fast X-ray Transients produced by Off-axis Jet-Cocoons from Long Gamma-Ray Bursts: Abstract

 \section{Abstract}

 Fast X-ray transients (FXTs) have been detected for over a decade, yet their origins are still enigmatic.
 The observed association between FXTs and broad-lined Type Ic supernovae (SNe Ic-BL) suggests that some may share the same progenitor with Long Gamma-Ray Bursts.
 In this work, we numerically simulate the long-term evolution of a relativistic jet propagating from inside the progenitor star up to the photon diffusion radius of the cocoon.
 Then we post-process the hydrodynamic results and calculate the cocoon cooling emission for various viewing angles from the jet axis.
 We find that, for viewing angles $\theta_{\rm v}=10^{\circ}$-$20^{\circ}$, the off-axis cocoon emission can produce FXTs with luminosity $L_{\rm X}\simeq 10^{47-48} {\rm\, erg\,s^{-1}}$ and duration $t_{\rm X}\simeq 10$-$100\,$s.
 The observed spectra are quasi-thermal with the peak energy $E_{\rm peak}\simeq0.8$ keV.
-These properties naturally explain FXTs' observational features, including their high luminosity, soft spectra, and lack of gamma-ray counterparts.
+These properties naturally explain observational features of { a fraction of FXTs}, including their high luminosity, soft spectra, and lack of gamma-ray counterparts.
 The Rayleigh-Jeans tail of the FXT spectra extends to the UV, producing an early UV flash simultaneously.
-As the cocoon expands and cools, the emission peak shifts to UV and optical bands, resulting in a bright optical plateau lasting for $\sim1$ day with color temperature $T_{\rm UV/opt} \simeq (1{-}3)\times10^{4}\,$K, before the emergence of supernova emission.
-Although our model underpredicts the UV/optical luminosity at $\sim1$ day, it still provides useful diagnostics for identifying the origins of FXTs.
+As the cocoon expands and cools, the emission peak shifts to UV and optical bands, resulting in a bright optical plateau lasting for $\sim1$ day with color temperature $T_{\rm UV/opt} \simeq (1{-}3)\times10^{4}\,$K { and bolometric luminosity $L_{\rm bol}\simeq10^{41-42} {\rm\, erg\,s^{-1}}$}, before the emergence of supernova emission.
+Although our model underpredicts the UV/optical luminosity at $\sim1$ day { for some events (e.g. EP 240414a)}, it still provides useful diagnostics for identifying the origins of FXTs.

 \keywords{ \uat{X-ray transient sources}{1852} --- \uat{Gamma-ray bursts}{629} --- \uat{Relativistic jets}{1390} --- \uat{Type Ic supernovae}{1730} --- \uat{Hydrodynamical simulations}{767} ---\uat{Ultraviolet transient sources}{1854}}